 The Crescent Lake´s beauty came with a cost back in 1960 when the lake was only 5 meters deep.
 In 2006, the lake was close to completely drying out before the Chinese government decided to refill it.

-As with other typical famous attractions, this location is extremely overcrowded with domestic tourists.
-Taking a 10-minute camel ride or climbing to the top of one of the biggest sand dunes and sliding down on a sandboard are two of the most popular activities here.
+As with other typical famous attractions, this location is exceptionally overcrowded with domestic tourists.
+Taking a 10-minute camel ride or climbing to the top of one of the most giant sand dunes and sliding down on a sandboard are two of the most popular activities here.